 Seeing planes and helicopters in movies are great, but what about seeing them in real life?
 The National Air Force Museum of Canada believes everyone should have access to our country’s Air Force history.
-There is no admission charge to visit the museum.
 The National Air Force Museum of Canada has developed and expanded to where it now has the largest number of aircraft on static display and the most skilled team of restoration volunteers of any military museum in the country.
 Amazing!

 Experience the beauty, romance and grandeau with a bird’s-eye view of the 1000 Islands!
 You’ll see the unspoiled beauty of the St. Lawrence and marvel at the vastness of the Ivy Lee Bridge and the richness of the 1000 Islands.
 The sky’s the limit!

 Why not dress up and see a show?
 Since 1976, Aultsville Theatre has hosted world class performances in its spacious theatre.
 Audiences enjoy excellent acoustics, with no seat more than 90 feet from center stage!

 15. Embrace History